opendistro/for-elasticsearch-docs/docs/kibana/get-started.md

 ## Step 5: Visualize your Data

-Visualization helps you view your data graphically for quick and easy to understanding.
+Visualization helps you view your data graphically for quick understanding.
 For example, it might be hard to notice an anomaly in your data unless you see a giant spike on a bar graph.
 To get started with your visualization, do the following:

 1. Select the **Visualize** tab from the left navigation panel.
 2. Choose **Create Visualization** to create a new visualization.